Search

 At first glance, there doesn’t seem to be much that distinguishes these two reading techniques.
 As you’ll soon see, there are key differences, and their value to you stems from what you’re trying to get out of the reading material in question.Therein lies the ultimate difference:

 Reading techniques matter, but they matter most when deployed in context.
 You need to use the right techniques that work to produce the desired outcome.
+And, scientists have shown that skimming on screens reduces comprehension.

-And in many cases, neither skimming or scanning will work.
-For example, if you have no familiarity with the topic area, these techniques won’t help because your brain doesn’t have enough connections to the material.
+It’s also important to understand the role of context in reading.
+If you have no familiarity with the topic area, these techniques won’t help because your brain doesn’t have enough connections to the material.

 Anthony Metivier holding Word Power Made Easy